-However, it’s a rather useful tool to help you understand precisely how food impacts the blood sugar levels.
-Bananas can be both low and medium glycemic index foods, contingent on their state of attainment/ripeness.
+However, it’s a rather useful tool to help you understand precisely how food impacts blood sugar levels.
+Bananas can be both low and medium-glycemic index foods, contingent on their state of attainment/ripeness.

 Eating half a banana (approximately 15gr of sugar) should have little or no impact at all on the sugar levels in the blood whatsoever.
 Combining it with foods that contain little or no carbs at all (low GI index) safeguards our blood sugar levels from spiking.

 In addition, we want to present you with a list of foods & their ratings on the GI index scale: